Shivaminc/Cybersecurity_Resources/README.md

 Steps for adding your name in the CONTRIBUTERS.md File

     1. Fork this repo
-    2. Edit `Tools.md` file
+    2. Edit `Resources.md` file.
-    3. Add Name of tool , link to the tool , a short  explanation of your favorite tool in the table .
+    3. Fill any of the categories you feel like contributing to.
     4. Edit `CONTRIBUTERS.md` file
     5. Add your Name also link your github profile seprated by a | (pipe). eg. | Shivam | https://github.com/Shivaminc |